pelithne/aks_workshop/aks_basics.md

 # 2. Prerequisites

 ## 2.1 Subscription
 You should have received a Azure Subscription Voucher.
-If you have not already activate, you can do that now.
+If you have not already activated your subscription, you can do that now.
 DO NOT USE YOUR WORK EMAIL.

 ## 2.2.
 Azure Portal